Cameron Mackintosh: Influence

-Mackintosh is notable as a producer for his transformation of the musical into a global and highly profitable brand; he was the first theatrical producer to recognise that both touring productions and worldwide productions (often in countries where musicals were seldom seen such as the former eastern bloc countries in the early 90s) were potentially highly lucrative markets which could collectively, match and even surpass the revenues generated from New York and London productions.
+Mackintosh is notable as a producer for his transformation of the musical into a global and highly profitable brand; he was the first theatrical producer to recognise that both touring productions and worldwide productions (often in countries where musicals were seldom seen such as the former Eastern Bloc countries in the early 90s) were potentially highly lucrative markets which could collectively, match and even surpass the revenues generated from New York and London productions.

 Mackintosh has also had considerable success in bringing traditional theatre directors (such as the Royal Shakespeare Company's Trevor Nunn and Nicholas Hytner) and technicians to the world of musical theatre.

-Mackintosh's Delfont Mackintosh group owns eight London theatres, the Prince Edward, the Prince of Wales, the Novello, the Sondheim, the Gielgud, the Wyndham's, the Victoria Palace and the Noël Coward.
+Mackintosh's Delfont Mackintosh group owns eight London theatres: the Prince Edward, the Prince of Wales, the Novello, the Sondheim, the Gielgud, Wyndham's, the Victoria Palace and the Noël Coward.

 Personal life

 Mackintosh was knighted during the 1996 New Year Honours for services to musical theatre.

 His partner is Australian-born theatre photographer Michael Le Poer Trench.
 They met at the opening night of a production of Oklahoma! in Adelaide, Australia in 1982.
 The couple live between homes in London; Stavordale Priory in Charlton Musgrove, Somerset; and the Nevis Estate, on North Morar in the West Highlands.

 In 2006, Mackintosh was listed 4th on The Independent on Sundays Pink List, a list of the most influential "out-and-proud" gay men and women.
 He was also listed 4th in 2005.
 Mackintosh also topped The Stage 100 list in 2007 for the first time since 2000.
 The list recognises the most influential members of the performing arts community at the end of each year.

 He is a patron of The Food Chain, a London-based HIV charity.

 His younger brother, Robert Mackintosh, is also a producer.